brett005/kicktipp/README.md

 | Draw | 2        | -               | 4            |

 ## News
-* Version 18.08 is out.
-It is much faster than the old version and contains a minor bugfix.
+* Version 18.08.
+It is much faster than the old version and contains minor bugfixes.
+* Version 18.09.
+Friendly user interface.